Want to know how to paint your kitchen cabinets and have them look just as good many years from now? Then I have the method for you.

 Want to skip the how-to and see the finished cabinets?
 Click here to see our big kitchen reveal!

-Just in case you forgot how our 1980’s kitchen looked, here is the before:
+Just in case you forgot how our 1980’s kitchen looked, here is how it looked before.

 How to Paint Kitchen Cabinets – Materials